Glossary

 Seal Definition

-The reference part of an Assignment which bind the commitment to an UTXO belonging to the new owner.
+The reference part of an Assignment which binds the commitment to a UTXO belonging to the new owner.

 Link